chris-greening/chris-greening-blog/posts/Connecting to a relational database using SQLAlchemy and Python/README.md

 ## Creating the Engine
 <a src="#creating-the-engine"></a>

-So now let's go ahead and turn the metaphorical key in our car to start the engine
+So now let's go ahead and actually create the engine that our app will use

 ```python
 from sqlalchemy import create_engine